-As a specialist, we asked him about the challenges of cybersecurity in the mobile age.
+As an expert in this field, we asked him about the cybersecurity challenges on the rise in the mobile era.

 Evina has just published a case study that traces the origins and outcomes of its collaboration with the Belgian mobile phone operator Proximus.
-Do you have any comments on the content?
+What are your thoughts on this case study?

-This type of case study is very motivating to me as it clearly demonstrates the value of cybersecurity when it is perfectly aligned with business objectives.
+This type of case study is very exciting as it clearly demonstrates the power of cybersecurity when it aligns with business objectives.

 My understanding is that Proximus was on the verge of closing down a large part of its mobile payment business simply because it had become too complex to manage.
 This unnecessary complexity was due to massive and repeated attacks by fraudsters.
 This would have been a reaction that we have often seen with other operators.
 However, Proximus decided to keep its wits about it, not panic and today it is reaping the rewards of not giving in to fraudsters.

 This decision to face and manage fraud proved to be more than worthwhile.
 Thanks to Evina’s technology, Proximus contained and then eliminated fraud and thus breathed new life into its mobile payment activities.

 This is a textbook case: not only does the operator now better protect its customers, but thanks to this newfound confidence, interactions are more fluid, more numerous and consequently revenues increase.

 Evina embodies this new era of cybersecurity, where we are moving from a defensive to an offensive expenditure that allows access to promising new markets.

 You talk about a new era in cybersecurity, what are the specifics?